Gabriel Berendes, M.D.

 It’s that time of year again: wedding season.
 This can be a time of blissful happiness or a time that stretches the limits of self-restraint while trying to keep your health in check.

 It’s important to remember to limit yourself while attending a wedding.
 Most often, people become so caught up in the festivities they forget to remember to take care of themselves.

 Most people have more than one wedding to attend during the year which can add on pounds, if not watched closely.

 Overeating can lead to numerous health issues, such as emotional and physical damage to the body and mind.
 This can be due to loss of confidence and increased weight, as well as causing damage to the digestive system.

 Here are tips for watching your wedding season weight:

-Gabriel Berendes, M.D., is a Family Medicine physician at Mayo Clinic Health System – Franciscan Healthcare in La Crosse.
+Gabriel Berendes, M.D., is a Family Medicine physician La Crosse, Wisconsin.